benjisho/benjisho-Kubernetes_101_Basics_and_Lab/README.md

          ./install_minikube_ubuntu.sh
          ```
 - Kubectl: The Kubernetes command-line tool.
 You can install it by following the instructions [here](https://kubernetes.io/docs/tasks/tools/).
+   - For Ubuntu, follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
       - Additionally: If you are using **Ubuntu**, you can use the provided script to install Kubectl.
       - Navigate to the `scripts` directory using the command below and run:
          ```
          cd scripts